MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 To submit the YouTube video URL of your video, complete the following steps.

-1. On YouTube, locate the video that you want to add to your store listing page.
+1. On YouTube, locate the video that you want to add to your store listing webpage.
 1. Under the video, choose **Share** > **Embed**.
 1. Copy the HTML code that is displayed.
-1. On the store listing details page, paste the HTML code in the `YouTube video URL` field.
+1. On the store listing details webpage, paste the HTML code in the `YouTube video URL` field.

-##### Search terms requirements
+### Search terms requirements

 Search terms must meet the following requirements.

 *   You may enter search terms to use up to a maximum of 21 words.
 Whether used as single words, phrases, or a combination of both, you're only allowed a maximum of 21 words.
 *   Up to a maximum of seven search terms:  single word or phrases.
 Each search term has a character limit of 30 characters.

-#### Step 6: Complete your submission
+## Step 6: Complete your submission

-On the **Submit your extension** page, add notes for certification to help test your extension.
+On the **Submit your extension** webpage, add notes for certification to help test your extension.

-##### Notes for certification (Optional)
+### Notes for certification (Optional)

-When submitting your extension, use the **Notes for certification** page to provide additional information to the certification testers.
+When you submit your extension, use the **Notes for certification** webpage to provide additional information to the certification testers.
 The additional information helps ensure that your extension is tested correctly.
 If your extension isn't fully tested, it may fail certification.

 Ensure you include the following information, as necessary.